 What is anxiety?

-Intense, excessive, and persistent worry and fear about everyday situations.
-Fast heart rate, rapid breathing, sweating, and feeling tired may occur.
-You might be thinking, ok this is me every time my boss emails or my mom calls or I have that third cup of coffee.
+Intense, excessive, and persistent worry and/or fear about everyday situations.
+You might have a rapid heart rate or rapid breathing, may start sweating, and may feel fatigued.
+You might be thinking - "ok this is me every time my boss emails or my mom calls or I have that third cup of coffee."
 And, yes that's totally possible!

 Anxiety only becomes a disorder when it interferes with everyday living (difficulty completing tasks, fear of driving, fear of leaving the house, etc).